ArkS0001/ArkS0001/README.md

         <br />
         <p>
             <strong>
-                I am a Passionate about Artificial Intelligence and Machine Learning.
-With hands-on experience in Android development, Frontend deployment as well, Proficient in algorithm design, data structures, and coding challenges.
-Dedicated problem solver with a 5-star coder rating in Python, C, and general problem solving, recognized for solving over 250 LeetCode questions.
+               As a seasoned machine learning expert, cloud architect, and competitive coder, I've honed my skills across multiple domains, establishing myself as a versatile force in the tech world.
+With a wealth of experience, I bring a unique blend of expertise to every project I undertake.

-Proficient in languages such as Python, Java, C, C++, Kotlin and Dart empowers me to tackle diverse programming challenges.
-Leveraging frameworks like Flutter, Flask, NLTk, Dash and Pandas.
+Proficient in languages such as Python, Java, C#, C++, Kotlin and Dart empowers me to tackle diverse programming challenges.
+Leveraging frameworks like Flutter,Django,Flask, NLTk, Dash and Pandas.

- Committed to continuous learning and innovation for effective problem solving.
-I'm committed to pushing boundaries, embracing new opportunities, and delivering impactful solutions that merge technology with creativity.
-I stay at the forefront of the field, while my holistic skill set ensures the success of every project.
+My proficiency in machine learning allows me to unravel complex data patterns and derive valuable insights, while my prowess as a cloud architect ensures scalable, efficient, and secure solutions.
+As a competitive coder, I thrive in high-pressure environments, leveraging my problem-solving skills to deliver optimal solutions under tight deadlines.

+ With a comprehensive skill set and a relentless drive for excellence, I'm committed to pushing the boundaries of innovation, whether it's designing cutting-edge machine learning models, architecting robust cloud solutions, or excelling in competitive coding competitions.
             </strong>
         </p>
         <h1></h1>
         <ul>
             <li>🔭 <b>I’m currently working on</b>:AWS services like Athena and Sagemaker,Blockchain contracts and Few Research projects </li>
-            <li>🌱 <b>I’m currently learning</b>:Data Analytics using AWS</li>
+            <li>🌱 <b>I’m currently learning</b>:Cloud Simulation</li>
-            <li>💬 <b>Ask me about</b>: Web Development, Android App Developments and Competetive Programming.</li>
+            <li>💬 <b>Ask me about</b>: Machine Learning Algorithms & Neural Networking, Software Development Operations and Competetive Programming.</li>
-            <li>📫 <b>How to reach me</b>: Catch and follow me from the above links 👆, in addition to follow me here.</li>
+            <li>📫 <b>How to reach me</b>: Catch and follow me from the above links 👆,or just raise a issue and join us in one of the discussions.</li>
             <li>🤔 <b>I’m currently open for</b>: A new Internship & Job opportunities and Source Research Projects.
             </li>
             <!-- <li>👨‍💻 </li>